The course is part of these learning pathsSee 7 more

 The Tomcat servers are another story, though.
 The closest match is the n1-standard-8, which has 8 vCPUs and 30GB of memory.
 That’s 6GB more than we need, so we should consider a custom machine type.
 We can select the exact size we need.
 With this custom configuration, it says it will cost $190.54 per month.
 Let’s see how that compares to the n1-standard-8.
 That costs $194.58 per month, which is more expensive, but only 2% more.

-Since SQL Server and IIS run on Windows, we'll need to figure out how to license them.
-For Windows Server itself, there's really no other option than to use Google's pay-as-you-go Windows licensing.
-There are two ways to do this.
-The first way is to create a new instance with one of the pre-configured Windows Server boot disks.
+There are two ways to use Google’s pay-as-you-go Windows licensing.
+The first way is to create a new instance with one of the pre-configured Windows Server boot disks .
 The second way is to import a Windows VM.
 There are two options for importing a VM.
 The first option is to import a virtual disk and turn it into an image that you can use to create a Compute Engine instance.
 That’s quite simple to do, but it’s not meant for migrating mission-critical applications or migrating a large number of VMs in an automated fashion.

-If you need to run any Microsoft applications, then you'll need licenses for those too of course.
-But Microsoft is more flexible with its application licensing than with Windows licensing.
-If your organization has a Microsoft Volume License with eligible server applications covered by active Microsoft Software Assurance contracts, then you can move those licenses to either Compute Engine instances or sole-tenant nodes.
+If you need to run any Microsoft applications, then you’ll need licenses for those too, of course, but Microsoft is more flexible with its application licensing than with Windows licensing.
+If your organization has active Software Assurance contracts for its Microsoft applications, then you can move those licenses to either Compute Engine instances or sole-tenant nodes.

 I should mention one other Compute Engine option -- preemptible VMs.
 They’re up to 80% cheaper than regular instances, but since Google can remove them with only 30 seconds’ notice, you would usually only use them as disposable instances for things like big data batch jobs.
 That doesn’t fit our use case, so we’ll stick with regular instances.